22nd March 2017 | Sand Law, PLLC

 Second DUI offenses can get you a license suspension for up to 1 year if your BAC is below .18.
 However, for a BAC of .18 or higher, the suspension can be for up to 2 years.

 Third Offense DUI in North Dakota

 For a third DUI offense within 7 years, the charge is a Class A misdemeanor.
-Therefore, the fine is $2,000 with a suggested jail sentence of up to 120 days.
+Therefore, the fine is a minimum fine of $2,000 with a minimum jail sentence 120 days.
 People convicted of a third DUI offense in North Dakota may also be subject to a 360-day supervised probation – as well as 360 days of 24/7 Sobriety Program, and a mandatory Chemical Dependency Evaluation.